apacblocks/apacblocks.org/index.md

 - Raise the general standards of blockchain-literacy,
 - Enable peer-discovery of high signal to noise ratio people.

-### Genesis party
-The genesis party will be held on Friday the 6th of September in Hong Kong.
-Please register [here](https://www.eventbrite.com/e/apac-blockchain-association-launch-party-tickets-70731219983) if you wish to attend, as numbers are limited.
-The code for a free ticket is the first 17 letters of the Bitcoin genesis headline.

 ### Membership Protocol and Fees

 New members can only join the organisation while in physical attendance at an APAC Blocks event.

-The first 88 memberships are free.
-Any member can invite a maximum of two new members - membership is by invitation only.
-When the 88th person has joined as a member, an on-chain state change will be triggered giving all members the ability the vote on what (if any) membership fee should be charged.
+Join the telegram group (@apacblocks) to be made aware of upcoming events.

-To join, please go to [https://members.apacblocks.org](https://members.apacblocks.org)
+To join, please go to [https://members.apacblocks.org](https://members.apacblocks.org) while physically at an event.

 ### Token